 How to Treat Headaches Without Medication

-Something as simple as relaxing for a few minutes with your eyes closed, going for a walk or taking a shower can be enough to treat headaches without medication.
+Something as simple as relaxing for a few minutes with your eyes closed, going for a walk or taking a shower may be enough to relieve headaches without medication.
 Learn more in this article!

-We can’t live by taking painkillers all the time, even if they are sold over the counter.
+We can’t live by taking painkillers all the time, even if they’re sold over the counter.
 Unfortunately, however, we’re becoming more and more dependent on them and we need ever higher doses to feel the effect.

-The good news is that there are alternative treatments that can be very helpful to fight headaches.
+The good news is that there are alternative remedies that can be very helpful to treat headaches.

 1. Go for a walk

 Even if it seems to be something quite unappealing (after all, when we have a migraine all we want to do is sleep or be in silence and darkness), going for a walk in the park and breathing in fresh air can help relieve the symptoms.

 - This remedy is foolproof when we’re overwhelmed by stress or routine.
 Just by being in contact with nature for a few minutes, you’ll feel the difference.